THE AMP MODS

 BlackVue DR900X-2CH

 Parking mode uses the car's power — either hardwired to a dedicated circuit or through a battery pack.
 Build quality is excellent; the unit barely vibrates even at highway speed.
+The companion app is polished and reliable.
+Firmware updates have been consistent for years.

-Price: $349–$449 | Best for: High-mileage drivers, urban parking, ride-share
+Price: $349–$449 | Best for: High-mileage drivers, urban parking, rideshare, anyone who wants cloud access

 Vantrue E2 Lite

-Price: $199–$249 | Best for: Great image quality on a budget
+Price: $199–$249 | Best for: Best image quality on a budget, no subscription required

 Tier 2: The Practical Midrange